os-cau/cau-repl/docs/mycore.md

 >
 > Because `SolrDocument` implements Java's `Map` interface, you get access to all of
 > [Groovy's convenience methods for Maps](https://docs.groovy-lang.org/latest/html/groovy-jdk/java/util/Map.html).
 Especially
-> noteworthy are the follwing:
+> noteworthy are the following:
 >
 > `solrdoc.field` - Returns the value of the literal expression `field` contained in the Solr result `SolrDocument solrdoc`.
 Does not support field names
 > containing special characters.